Vitols999/QMS-WIKI/DocDataSearch.md

 A warning icon near the right border of the edit field is an indicator that the structure required for an extended search is not (yet) recognized by the parser.
 In this case the input string is used for a name-only or complete-text search depending on the setup.

-Some of the properties and comparison terms are synonyms.
+Some properties and comparison terms are synonyms.
 Synonyms give more flexibility in formulating a search query:

-* terrain, T
+* **Synonyms for properties:**
-* difficulty, D
+    * 'D', 'difficulty'
-* positive attributes, non-negated attributes
-* ascent, elevation gain
-* distance, length
+    * 'T', 'terrain'
-* max elevation/speed, maximal elevation/speed
-* min elevation/speed, minimal elevation/speed
-* duration, total time

-* above,
+    * 'ascent', 'elevation gain'
-  after,
-  bigger than,
-  greater than,
-  higher than, later than,
-  longer than,
-  over, >
-* before, earlier than, less than, lower than, shorter than, smaller than, under, >
-* equals, =
+    * 'distance', 'length'
-* containing, contains, with
+    * 'duration', 'total time'
+    * 'max elevation', 'maximal elevation'
+    * 'max speed', 'maximal speed'
+    * 'min elevation', 'minimal elevation'
+    * 'min speed', 'minimal speed'
+    * 'non-negated attributes', 'positive attributes'

+* **Synonyms for comparison operators:**
+    * '<', 'before', 'earlier than', 'less than', 'lower than', 'shorter than', 'smaller than', 'under'
+    * '=', 'equals', 'is'
+    * '>', 'above', 'after', 'bigger than', 'greater than', 'higher than', 'later than', 'longer than', 'over'
+    * 'contain', 'containing', 'contains', 'with'

 The `property` part of an extended search string can be dropped, if it can be deduced from the `value` part of the search string.
 In this case, the following rules for the `property` part hold true: